BattletechModders/MechEngineer/README.md

 # MechEngineMod
-BattleTech mod (using ModTek and DynModLib) that allows to add random or ronin mech warriors.
+BattleTech mod (using ModTek and DynModLib) that adds engines as necessary components for mechs.

 ## Requirements
 ** Warning: Uses the experimental BTML mod loader and ModTek **